SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     Apply this modifier to a class or to a property, method, or subscript member of a class.
 It's applied to a class to indicate that the class can't be subclassed.
-It's applied to a property, method, or subscript of a class to indicate that that class member can't be overridden in any subclass.
+It's applied to a property, method, or subscript of a class to indicate that a class member can't be overridden in any subclass.

 ..
 TODO: Dave may or may not include an example of how to use the 'final' attribute
     in the guide.
 If he does, include the following sentence: